 Notes

-- Other optional vegetable add-in’s: baby bok choy, baby corn, sautéed mushrooms, water chestnuts.
+- Veg add-ins: Baby bok choy, baby corn, sautéed mushrooms, or water chestnuts.

 Nutrition